nadbordrozd/text-top-model/README.md

 The neural models included are: a multi-layer perceptron `MLP`, two different types of convolutional nets `FCholletCNN`, `YKimCNN`, a recurrent network LSTM/BLSTM `LSTM`, and a combination of a recurrent and convolutional net `BLSTM2DCNN`.
 See the classes in `ttm/keras_models` for links to papers.
 All the models are parametrised with the number of layers, number of units per layer, dropout rates etc.

+Finally, `ttm/stacking_classifier` has an implementation of stacking to combine multiple models.

 ### Results
 A sample of results:
 ```